 Introduction

-- Welcome to the introduction of Module 3 of the Catalytic Capital Training
+Welcome to Module 3 of the Catalytic Capital Course

 Investor Case Study 1: Ceniarth

-- So let’s start with the first case study by Greg Neichin, managing director at Ceniarth. a single-family office focused on funding market-based solutions that benefit underserved communities.
+Greg Neichin, Managing Director at Ceniarth, introduces us to the case study of a single-family office focused on deploying catalytic capital for market-based solutions that benefit underserved communities.

 Investor Case Study 2: Amy Brakeman

-- The next case study is by an individual investor working toward a just and sustainable economy, Amy Brakeman.
-She will present her thesis, examples, and how she manages her asset allocation and catalytic portfolio.
+Amy Brakeman is an HNI investor working toward a just and sustainable economy.
+She presents her investment thesis and how she manages her asset allocation and catalytic capital portfolio.

 Integrating Catalytic Capital in your Investment Policy Statement